Last Updated: September 17th, 2020 at 8:08 am

 Solar + Battery: When adding a battery backup system as part of your solar panel installation, extra energy produced by your panels is stored in your battery.
 If you’re working with POWERHOME SOLAR to install solar panels and a battery, your solar panels will be able to produce energy during an outage.
 The Generac battery we install will provide backup power to 4-6 critical loads, such as your refrigerator, microwave, sump pump or home office.
 When the power goes out, the battery kicks in and powers these loads, making sure your house can function with the necessities.
 No energy is sent back to the grid until the grid comes back up.

-We recommend going for the solar + battery + generator combination if you live in a coastal region.
-Having the peace of mind that your home will have power during an outage is worth the investment.
+We recommend the solar + battery combination for everyone, including those who live in coastal regions.
+Having the peace of mind that your home will have some power during an outage is worth the investment.
 When it comes to your home, there is no such thing as being too safe.
-You want your power source to work after any hurricane, and having solar power plus a battery and generator covers all your bases.
+You want your power source to work after any hurricane, and having solar power plus a battery covers your bases.